Cart 0

 SITEMSH (International Society for Snowsports Medicine) Flachu, Austria, 2015; Barcelona, Spain, 2016; Inawashiro, Japan, 2017; Serre-Chevalier, France, 2022;

-ESSKA (European Society of Surgery-Knee and Arthroscopy) Barcelona, Spain, 2016; and Virtual-Madrid, Spain, 2021.
+ESSKA (European Society of Surgery-Knee and Arthroscopy) Barcelona, Spain, 2016; and Madrid (virtual), Spain, 2021.

 ISSS (International Society for Skiing Safety) Pontresina, Switzerland, 2003 (research grant-application and thesis promulgated by Rick Howell); research performed by University of Montréal researchers, Professor Nancy St-Onge, PhD and Professor Jacques DeGuise, PhD; presented by Professor Nicola Hagemeister, PhD, and Yan Chevalier, MS).

-ISSS — research conducted AND presented by Rick Howell at — Niigata, Japan, 2005; Aviemore, Scotland, 2007; Bariloche, Argentina, 2013; Cortina, Italy, 2015; Innsbruck, Austria 2017; Squaw Valley (Palisades), California, USA, 2019; Serre-Chevalier, France, 2022.
+ISSS — research conducted AND presented by Rick Howell at — Niigata, Japan, 2005; Aviemore, Scotland, 2007; Bariloche, Argentina, 2013; Cortina, Italy, 2015; Innsbruck, Austria 2017; Palisades (Squaw Valley), California, USA, 2019; Serre-Chevalier, France, 2022.

-During ‘Slip-Catch’ or ‘Phantom Foot’ events, large ‘abduction-loads’ are generated when the center of forces that are produced by short shaped skis enter the inside-edge of a ski, laterally, directly-under or close-behind the projected-axis of the skier’s tibia.
+During ‘Slip-Catch’ or ‘Phantom Foot’ events, large and dangerous ‘abduction-loads’ are generated when the center of forces that are produced by short shaped skis enter the inside-edge of a ski, laterally, directly-under or close-behind the projected-axis of the skier’s tibia.

-ALL ordinary 2-mode alpine bindings have a lateral-release blind-spot located where the center of abduction-loading is positioned.
-How ironic.
-The binding’s blind-spot is centered at the focus-point of the heel-cup’s radius (or, at the center of a pivot-turntable: no ski-boot can release, laterally, THROUGH the side-lugs of any pivot-turn-table binding).
+An ordinary 2-mode binding’s blind-spot is centered at the focal-point of the heel-cup’s radius (or, at the center of a pivot-turntable: no ski-boot can release, laterally, THROUGH the side-lugs of any pivot-turntable binding).

 The thin black line represents the unique ‘release envelope’ of ACL-friendly Howell SkiBindings — operating in the white-space below the integrity-thresholds of the tibia, ACL and MCL — and above the pre-release threshold.